RyanLJames1997/Credit-Risk-Classification/README.md

 - `high-risk loan (1)`: The F1-score had a computed value of 88%.
 This was slightly less accurate, as both the **precision** and **recall** were 87% and 89% respectably.
 This lower accuracy level is likely due to fewer records in relation to the sample size, as the `high-risk loan (1)` label had 2,500 records in comparison to the `healthy loan (0)` label with 75,036 records.

 ## Summary
+In conclusion, the **Logistic Regression** model was able to demonstrate an overall accuracy level of 99% when looking at the labels of `healthy loans (0)` and `high-risk loans (1)`.
+There was an inbalance across the dataset which likely skewed the overall accuracy in favour off the `Healthy loans (0)` with a much greater number of records.
+Due to the high skewness of the classes, the minority class is a **moderate** degree of imbalance - thus, the training model will spend more time assessing on the majority class.
+Furthermore, a deeper way to handle this imbalanced data is to downsample and upweight the downsampled class (`Risky loans loans (1)`).
+- Downsampling: infers data analysts to train the data set by a key factor to improve the overall balance and skew the results closer together.
+- Upweight the downsampled class: Increase the overall weighting of the inferrior class.
+This will add additional parameters to the neural network.
+This in essence will:
+          - Yeild faster convergence across the model and upweighting with ensure the model is still functional and callibrated correctly.
+Lastly, the model was only tested based on the `otiginal data` - thus, did not factor any `null_values`.
+An additional reccomendation would be to `scale` the data to see if this improves overall accuracy of the model.
+However, the overall high accuracy and optimised tradeoff between these two labels to strong.